Can I do yoga if I’m not flexible?

 The postural practice is dynamic and synchronises breath to movement which helps you get deep into your body but it isn’t a purely flow (non-stop transitions) class.

-Will yoga make me more flexible?
+Will yoga make me stronger and more flexible?

 With frequent and consistent practice increased strength and flexibility throughout your whole body is highly likely.